By the end of this section, you will be able to:

 Integrating to find the moment of inertia of a two-dimensional object is a little bit trickier, but one shape is commonly done at this level of study—a uniform thin disk about an axis through its center (Figure 10.27).

 Since the disk is thin, we can take the mass as distributed entirely in the xy-plane.
 We again start with the relationship for the surface mass density, which is the mass per unit surface area.
 Since it is uniform, the surface mass density is constant:

 Now we use a simplification for the area.
-The area can be thought of as made up of a series of thin rings, where each ring is a mass increment dm of radius r equidistanct from the axis, as shown in part (b) of the figure.
-The infinitesimal area of each ring dA is therefore given by the length of each ring () times the infinitesimmal width of each ring dr:
+The area can be thought of as made up of a series of thin rings, where each ring is a mass increment dm of radius r equidistant from the axis, as shown in part (b) of the figure.
+The infinitesimal area of each ring dA is therefore given by the length of each ring () times the infinitesimal width of each ring dr:

 The full area of the disk is then made up from adding all the thin rings with a radius range from 0 to R. This radius range then becomes our limits of integration for dr, that is, we integrate from to .
 Putting this all together, we have

 Note that this agrees with the value given in Figure 10.20.

 Calculating the moment of inertia for compound objects